Male Contraceptives Myths and Facts – Male Birth Control

 Vasectomy

-For men who are certain they do not want children in the future, a vasectomy is a highly effective form of male birth control surgery.
+For men who are sure they do not want children in the future, a vasectomy is a highly effective form of male birth control surgery.
 This procedure involves cutting or sealing the vas deferens, the tubes that carry sperm from the testicles.
 Vasectomies are nearly 100% effective and have minimal risks when performed by a qualified professional.
-However, men should be aware that this method is intended to be permanent, and reversal is not always successful.
+However, men should know that this method is intended to be permanent, and reversal is not always successful.

 Male Birth Control Pills and Injections